chrisl8/ArloBot/README.md

 # In a new Terminal:
 roslaunch arlobot_teleop keyboard_teleop.launch
 # In a new Terminal:
-# Replace "kinect" with "asus" or "astra", depending on what sensor you have
+# Replace "kinect" with "asus_xtion_pro" or "astra", depending on what sensor you have
 export ARLOBOT_3D_SENSOR=kinect
 roslaunch arlobot_bringup 3dsensor.launch
 # From a Terminal in the desktop (NOT over SSH):